 The Mammoth Site is not to be missed.
 Book your tour of the Mammoth Site

 A “Mammoth” Surprise

-The Mammoth Site received a surprise last month when the new analysis for the new age of the Sinkhole was confirmed as being at least 140,000 years old.
+The Mammoth Site received a surprise recently when the new analysis for the new age of the Sinkhole was confirmed as being at least 140,000 years old.
 The Mammoth Site dates back to the Pleistocene (Ice Age) and so far all of the geochemical dating (such as radiocarbon dating) has indicated that the sinkhole was full of warm water and struggling mammoths about 26,000 years ago.
 Dr. Jim Mead, Chief Scientist of The Mammoth Site Science Team wanted to take a closer look at assessing the age and finding a more precise date – they wanted to try new technique.

 Dr. Steve Holen, a Mammoth Site Science Associate collaborating with Dr. Shannon A. Mahan of the US Geological Survey in Denver have been using OSL (Optically Stimulated Luminescence) dating on some of Holen’s mammoth sites in Nebraska and around the region.
 So, on January 8, 2016, a group assembled at The Mammoth Site and took a number of samples of sediments to analyze for OSL dating.
 Samples were removed using several techniques such as chisel and hammer, electric saw, and core drilling.
 Background radiation was determined using a portable gamma spectrometer.

 As Shannon tells us, in contrast to isotopic methods (such as radiocarbon dating; 14C), which uses a function of elemental decay or buildup, OSL dating measures the growth of natural environmental radiation that results in trapped electron charged signals within a mineral grain that are eliminated by exposure to light or intense heat.
 Basically, the longer a grain is buried from light, the more a signal is preserved on various grains of sediments.